Mohammadjamiu/tahugo_updated/content/how-to-tech/which-screen-size-is-best-for-programming.md

 ---
-title: Which Screen Size Is Best for Programming?
+title: Which Laptop Screen Size Is Best for Programming?
 slug: which screen size is best for programming
 postdate: July 4, 2023
 keywords: